grishmasingh/webscraper-imdb-animelist/README.md

 <h2>Details</h2>

+I decided to create this project because not only am I currently learning Python, but my friend was actually stuck on what to watch on a friday night so I decided - "Hey, Why not put my Python skills into a real-case use" :bulb:

-The excel spreadsheet **(.xlsx)** that contains the anime list which the data was parsed from using the Beautiful Soup package in the **scraper.py** that includes the code of grabbing the:
+The excel spreadsheet **(.xlsx)** contains the anime list which the data was parsed from using the Beautiful Soup package in the **scraper.py** that includes the code of grabbing the key contents such as:

  :trophy: Rankings